fsq2/Austin_Crime/ReadMe.md

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

-credit go to Stack Austin Police for the data.
+credit go to Austin Police for the data.
 You can find it  [here](https://www.austintexas.gov/page/datasets).